-WWE News: A Number Of Big Name Superstars Suddenly Released – WWE Begins Cleaning House
+WWE News: A Number Of Big Name Superstars Suddenly Released, WWE Begins Cleaning House

 — WWE (@WWE) February 22, 2019

-TJP aka TJ Perkins, whose real name is Theodore James Perkins, was the very first WWE Cruiserweight Champion back in 2016.
-He was a big part of that division for a while, but he has since faded out and not been used much for a bit.
+TJP aka T.J.
+Perkins — whose real name is Theodore James Perkins — was the very first WWE Cruiserweight Champion back in 2016.
+He was a big part of that division for a while, but he has since faded out into relative obscurity on the roster.

-Social media is already buzzing with the idea that TJP and/or Tye Dillinger may head to All Elite Wrestling.
+Social media is already buzzing with the idea that TJP, Tye Dillinger, or both may head to All Elite Wrestling.

-These releases are on top of the news that broke overnight of WWE releasing Arn Anderson.
+These releases are on top of the news that broke overnight, that news being the confirmation that the WWE was releasing Arn Anderson.

 Arn Anderson Has Been Let Go From WWE: https://t.co/Nscq4Q7zUF pic.twitter.com/fHNPRwSc6l